List of Green Lanterns: Driq

 First appeared in Green Lantern (vol. 2) #217 (October 1987).
 Driq of Criq was killed by Sinestro and Sentient Sector 3600, but his ring inexplicably prevented his life force from escaping his body.
 Thus, he remained in a not-quite-dead state, though his physical body exhibited signs of decomposition and his costume was ragged and tattered.
 Each time he is destroyed, the ring reanimates his body.
 When Sinestro was executed and all of the Green Lantern rings lost their power, Driq collapsed into a final death.
 During the Blackest Night, Driq was revived as a half Black Lantern, with the right side of his body unaffected with ring intact.
-Unlike the rest of the Black Lanterns, Driq retained his true personality, speaking words of encouragement to John Stewart through his ring, and eventually leading his former comrade to the mass of black rings that were holding the reconstituted Xanshi together.
+Unlike the rest of the Black Lanterns, Driq retains his true personality, speaking words of encouragement to John Stewart through his ring, and eventually leading his former comrade to the mass of black rings holding the reconstituted Xanshi together.